Marina Warner: Career

 In 2015–16, she was the Weidenfeld Visiting Professor of European Comparative Literature in St Anne's College, Oxford, part of the Humanitas Programme.

-In March 2017, Warner was elected as the Royal Society of Literature's 19th—and first female—president, succeeding Colin Thubron in the post.
+In March 2017, Warner was elected as the 19th—and first female—president of the Royal Society of Literature (RSL), succeeding Colin Thubron in the post.
+On Warner's retirement from the role at the end of 2021, Bernardine Evaristo became the new president, with Warner subsequently becoming RSL President Emerita.

+In 2019, Warner chaired the judges of the OCM Bocas Prize for Caribbean Literature.

 She was appointed Member of the Order of the Companions of Honour (CH) in the 2022 Birthday Honours for services to the humanities.

+Warner is a member of the editorial advisory board of the website EXPeditions.